 RTF was created by the Microsoft Word team back in the 1980s.
 It was intended as a universal format that could be used by most word processors, making it easier for people to share Word documents with people who don’t use Word.
 It was also incorporated as the default format used by Windows’ built-in WordPad app—a lightweight word processor.

 Before they were superseded by HTML files, RTF was also used as the basis for the Windows help files.

-With most word processors being able to read and write an RTF file, this means if you create one on Windows, then you’ll be able to send it to a colleague who uses macOS, or Linux, without encountering any problems.
+With most word processors being able to read and write an RTF file, this means if you create one on Windows, then you’ll be able to send it to a colleague who uses a Mac, Linux, or Chromebook without encountering any problems.
 It’s also widely used in other types of apps, such as email clients.

 Microsoft discontinued the development of RTF in 2008, but it’s still widely supported by apps on almost every operating system.